Advanced Astronomy

 Prerequisites

-This is a college-level introductory astronomy course adapted for high school (and advanced middle school) homeschoolers.
+This is a college-level introductory astronomy course adapted for advanced high schoolers.
 Students are not expected to have prior experience in astronomy, but they should meet the following prerequisites to ensure success:

-- Math Proficiency: Students should be comfortable with solving basic equations (3x +1 = 10 ), working with scientific notation (17,500 = 17.5 x 103), ratios (like miles per hour), operations on powers of ten, and it’s helpful to be familiar with simple graphs.
+- Math Proficiency: This course requires completion of Algebra 1.
+Students should be comfortable with solving basic equations (3x +1 = 10 ), working with scientific notation (17,500 = 17.5 x 103), ratios (like miles per hour), operations on powers of ten, and it’s helpful to be familiar with simple graphs.
 Full details on page 7 of the Info Packet (link above).

 - Reading & Comprehension Skills: Students should be able to read and understand nonfiction texts at a high school or college level, as the course includes physics concepts presented through detailed readings, diagrams, and data visualizations.
 Textbook reading is essential for this course.

-- Independent Study Habits: Since this course meets only once per week, students are expected to manage weekly reading assignments, complete labs and projects independently, and engage in self-directed learning between class sessions.
-We’ll help you learn how to do this!
+- Independent Study Habits: Students are expected to manage weekly reading assignments, complete labs and projects independently, and engage in self-directed learning between lessons.

 Course Format

-This course meets once per week and blends college-level content with an engaging, hands-on learning experience designed specifically for high school (and advanced middle school) homeschoolers.
+This course offers self-paced lessons one per week and blends college-level content with an engaging, hands-on learning experience designed specifically for advanced high schoolers.

-- Class Session (1x/week): Students are expected to come prepared, having read the assigned material before starting the class lesson time with the teacher.
+- Recorded Teacher Lesson: Students are expected to prepare by reading the assigned material before starting the teacher lessonvideo.

-- Weekly Assignments: Between class sessions, students will complete reading assignments, short-answer homework questions, and weekly review quizzes to reinforce key concepts.
+- Weekly Assignments: Between lessons, students will complete reading assignments, short-answer homework questions, and weekly review quizzes to reinforce key concepts.
 Most homework is focused on understanding and applying big ideas, not busywork.

 - Lab Activities & Projects: Labs are designed to be fun, hands-on, and inquiry-based.
-Some labs are completed during class, while others are started in class and finished at home.
+Some labs are completed during the video lesson, while others are started after the lesson and finished at home.
 Projects include long-term investigations, creative presentations, and real astronomical observations.

 - Podcast Passport Journals: Each week, students will listen to a space-related podcast of their choice and write a short reflection.
 This encourages students to explore current science topics and make personal connections with the material.